 Individual plants are centers of biodiversity and species interaction for diverse organisms.
 Results from our study indicate that such disparate plant-associated communities can be linked by the plant’s underlying genetic identity.
 The interplay between ecological and evolutionary processes in plant-associated communities are, therefore, more complex than studies with organisms in a single, taxonomically defined community may reveal.
 As with traditional plant phenotypes, the same genes may influence a plant’s interactions with two different communities (pleiotropy), or each community may be influenced by different genes that have non-random associations (linkage-disequilibrium; Simms & Rausher, 1992, Conner & Hartl, 2004).
 Multivariate communities interact with multivariate suites of genetically based plant traits, as well as with other communities, such that the mechanisms, causal factors, and implications of genetic correlations among community phenotypes are likely more complicated than those for traditional phenotypes.

-The community phenotypes that we have shown to be correlated – particularly endophytes, pathogens and arthropods – represent the extended consequences the multivariate plant phenotype, direct and indirect plant genetic effects, and interactions with the environment, and community feed backs on individual plant genotypes.
+The community phenotypes that we have shown to be correlated – particularly endophytes, pathogens and arthropods – represent the extended consequences the multivariate plant phenotype, direct and indirect plant genetic effects, and interactions with the environment.
 In particular, manipulative experimental studies in the same common garden from which our correlated community analyses emerged illustrate that pathogens and arthropod communities of Populus angustifolia are connected by underlying genetic variation in plant resistance (Busby 2014 Ecology).
-Moreover, abiotic (Busby 2014 J Ecol) and biotic environmental factors (i.e., endophytes, Busby Ecosophere) can modulate genetic interactions among plants and pathogens.
+Moreover, abiotic (Busby 2014 J Ecol) and biotic environmental factors (i.e., foliar endophytes, Busby Ecosophere) can modulate genetic interactions among plants and pathogens.
 Thus the endophyte-pathogen-arthropod example clearly illustrates how our understanding the far-reaching impacts of plant genetic variation on communities and ecosystems requires accounting for the complex of communities that are ecologically directly and/or indirectly linked by individual plant genotypes.

-In our study, aboveground endophyte, pathogen and arthropod communities were the most strongly correlated, indicating that these communities are connected by genotypes of Populus angustifolia.
-This result is consistent with our previous research in this study system showing that: 1) tree genotype plays a significant role defining each of these communities (Lamit 2014, Busby 2013, 14 J Ecol, Keith 2010), 2) endophytes can alter pathogen symptom severity (Busby 2013 Ecosphere), and 3) pathogens can modulate arthropod communities and insect herbivory in a genotype-dependent manner (Busby 2014 Ecology).
-The endophyte-pathogen-arthropod example thus illustrates how plant genotype can modulate divergent associated communities in complex ways that are likely both direct and indirect.
-[Discuss support for interaction foundation species hypothesis here?
-Or below?]

 Tested mechanisms for correlated communities